CryptozombiesHQ/cryptozombie-lessons/2/11-interactingcontracts2.md

 ```
 contract MyContract {
-  address NumberInterfaceAddress = 0xab38... // address of the contract on Ethereum
+  address NumberInterfaceAddress = 0xab38...
+  // ^ The address of the FavoriteNumber contract on Ethereum
   NumberInterface numberContract = NumberInterface(NumberInterfaceAddress)
-  // now `numberContract` is pointing to the other contract
+  // Now `numberContract` is pointing to the other contract

   function someFunction() public {
+    // Now we can call `getNum` from that contract:
     uint num = numberContract.getNum(msg.sender);
-    // now we can do something with `num`
+    // ...and do something with `num` here
   }
 }
 ```